State Supreme Court rules group engaged in unauthorized practice of law

 - Advertise such services.

 The ruling turned on the Court’s interpretation of “agent” – “individuals who are not officers or employees, but who have some nexus or connection to the business arising out of its corporate structure.”
 Notably, the Court indicated a Board member of an HOA may qualify as an agent, and, therefore, be permitted to engage in the conduct listed above before South Carolina courts.
 But, third party non-lawyers are not.

 Read the full opinion – 27707 – Rogers Townsend & Thomas, PC v.
 Peck.

-Elliott Daniels and Cordes Kennedy are associates with Murphy & Grantland in Columbia.
+Cordes Kennedy is an associates with Murphy & Grantland in Columbia.
 M&G legal teams defend insurers, businesses and organizations (including HOAs) before state and federal courts and other regulatory venues.

 This article is published as a service to our clients, contacts and friends.
 It is intended to be informational and does not constitute legal advice.